tobstarr/wlcli/README.md

 	wlcli inbox push remember the milk

+creates a new task with title "remember the milk" in your inbix list.

 ### List inbox

 	wlcli inbox list

-creates a new task with title "remember the milk" in your inbix list.
+lists all tasks in the inbox list

+## To Come

+* "dispatch inbox": move tasks from inbox into other lists